+Knowledge.
 Complexity theory offers its own perspective on the concept of knowledge (and distinguishes it from information).
 Specifically, complexity theory views knowledge as the result of a hard computation.
 Thus, whatever can be efficiently done by anyone is not considered knowledge.
 In particular, the result of an easy computation applied to publicly available information is not considered knowledge.
-In contrast, the value of a hard-to-compute function applied to publicly available information is knowledge, and if somebody provides you with such a value then it has provided you with knowledge.
-This discussion is related to the notion of zero-knowledge interactions, which are interactions in which no knowledge is gained.
+In contrast, the value of a hardto-compute function applied to publicly available information is knowledge, and if somebody provides you with such a value then it has provided you with knowledge.
+This discussion is related to the notion of zero-knowledge interactions, which are interactions in which no knowledge is gained (see Figure 1).
 Such interactions may still be useful, because they may convince a party of the correctness of specific data that was provided beforehand.
-For example, a zero-knowledge interactive proof may convince a party that a given graph is 3colorable without yielding any 3-coloring.
+For example, a zero-knowledge interactive proof may convince a party that a given graph is 3-colorable without yielding any 3-coloring.

+Interaction.
 The foregoing paragraph has explicitly referred to interaction, viewing it as a vehicle for gaining knowledge and/or gaining confidence.
 Let us highlight the latter application by noting that it may be easier to verify an assertion when allowed to interact with a prover rather than when reading a proof.
 Put differently, interaction with a good teacher may be more beneficial than reading any book.
-We comment that the added power of such interactive proofs is rooted in their being randomized (i.e., the verification procedure is randomized), because if the verifier's questions can be determined beforehand then the prover may just provide the transcript of the interaction as a traditional written proof.
+The added power of such interactive proofs is rooted in their being randomized (i.e., the verification procedure is randomized), because if the verifier's questions can be determined beforehand then the prover may just provide the transcript of the interaction as a traditional written proof.

-Another concept related to knowledge is that of secrecy: knowledge is something that one party may have while another party does not have (and cannot feasibly obtain by itself) - thus, in some sense knowledge is a secret.
-In general, complexity theory is related to Cryptography, where the latter is broadly defined as the study of systems that are easy to use but hard to abuse.
-Typically, such systems involve secrets, randomness and interaction as well as a complexity gap between the ease of proper usage and the infeasibility of causing the system to deviate from its prescribed behavior.
-Thus, much of Cryptography is based on complexity theoretic assumptions and its results are typically transformations of relatively simple computational primitives (e.g., one-way functions) into more complex cryptographic applications (e.g., secure encryption schemes).
+Secrecy.
+Another concept related to knowledge is that of secrecy.
+Knowledge is something that one party may have while another party does not have (and cannot feasibly obtain by itself)thus, in some sense knowledge is a secret.
+In general, complexity theory is related to cryptography, where the latter is broadly defined as the study of systems that are easy to use but hard to abuse.
+Typically, such systems involve secrets, randomness, and interaction as well as a complexity gap between the ease of proper usage and the infeasibility of causing the system to deviate from its prescribed behavior.
+Thus, much of cryptography is based on complexity-theoretic assumptions and its results are typically transformations of relatively simple computational primicomputational complexity gap, captured in the definition of one-way functions, is a necessary and sufficient condition for much of modern cryptography.
+Loosely speaking, one-way functions are functions that are easy to compute but hard to invert (in an average-case sense).
+The existence of one-way functions implies that P is different from NP, which means that such a complexity gap is only widely conjectured to exist (rather than known for a fact].
+We demonstrate the use of this gap in the case of the archetypical cryptographic task of providing secret communication, which in turn is reduced to the construction of encryption schemes.